balladeer/effective-enigma/nyc_midnight/challenge-1000-word-2022.md

 Florence, carrying two food bowls in each hand, followed Pharoh to the feeding room.

 "You want me to stay here a whole week?"
 Florence walked mouth open and wide-eyed, shocked her stepfather would even suggest it.
 She was more of a book person than a dog person.
-Dogs were fine, but other than last summer when she worked here before seventh grade, she tended not to spend much time with them.
+Dogs were fine, but she'd rather groom them than play with them.

 "Just until Saturday, when you were due home.
 Your mother and I expected you'd be in the mountains this week, so we made evening plans."